offa/android-foss/CONTRIBUTING.md

 1. Documentation available (Project website etc.)
 1. Free of charge

-It's also useful if it's already available on *F-Droid*.
-If not yet, it's also a good idea to promote this to the projects developer.
+If the packages is available on [**F-Droid**](https://f-droid.org/) it can be linked using the `https://f-droid.org/app/<APP>` url.
+If not yet, it's a good idea to promote this to the projects developer.

+Please do not submit third party repositories.